Ellerhold/fs2es-indexer/README.md

 Try again with a share name / path with only ascii characters in them.

 If your finder hangs then you have a problem with the `.DS_Store` and `DOSATTRIBS` on your server.
-This can happen if you rsync files from an old MacOS server to the new linux samba server.
+This can happen if you rsync files from an old macOS server to the new linux samba server.

 See the section below on how to deal with `.DS_Store` files.
 For the DOSATTRIBS you have to execute this command on the samba server:
 ```bash
 find /my-storage-path -exec setfattr -x user.DOSATTRIB {} \;
 ```

-And you have to restart your MacOS client, because it crashed and won't be usable otherwise.
-This got better with the later version of MacOS...
+And you have to restart your macOS client, because it crashed and won't be usable otherwise.
+This got better with the later version of macOS...

 ## How can I uninstall fs2es-indexer?